RAMP: A Benchmark for Evaluating Robotic Assembly Manipulation and Planning: Benchmark

 \subsection{Base Parts}

 The benchmark is composed of nine base beams and up to $15$ pegs---see Fig.\ref{fig:teaser} (top).
 The beams are constructed from $20 \times 20$ mm extruded-profile aluminium with 3D-printed joints.
 To construct the base beams, $33$ 3D joints need to be printed with $24$ lengths of aluminium extrusion cut to size.
 To assist with state estimation and beam identification, set joints have space for a $25 \times 25mm$ April Tag~\cite{Olson2011AprilTag:System}.
-The joints' part files and an exact bill of parts detailing the number and type of joints to print, the lengths of aluminium profile, and an assembly guide are available on the RAMP website\footnote{https://sites.google.com/oxfordrobotics.institute/ramp}.
+The joints' part files and an exact bill of parts detailing the number and type of joints to print, the lengths of aluminium profile, and an assembly guide are available on the RAMP website.

 In addition to the base beams, other parts are available that can be 3D printed including fingertips designed for picking up the beams, clamps to help fix beams to a table, and holders that position pegs at a convenient pick orientation.
 To assist with localisation of parts and reproducible research, an A2 template is available for laying out parts, with an outline for all beams and pegs, and a large fiducial marker for state estimation.
 We anticipate the number of beams and assemblies to evolve to include more challenging designs over time.